- JERRY MOSS REMEMBERS ROCK ICON JOE COCKER

 Santa Anita’s Infield Area is most easily accessed through Gate 6 on Colorado Place, which is on the track’s northern perimeter.
 Anyone choosing to cross over from the Infield to the Grandstand may do so by purchasing General Admission.
 (Santa Anita Thoroughbreds Club members can purchase General Admission for just $3).
 The Thoroughbreds reward program is free to join and fans may do so any race day, on-track.

 FINISH LINES: Secret Circle, the 2013 Breeders’ Cup Sprint winner, worked four furlongs in 48.40 under Martin Garcia Tuesday in his final prep for Saturday’s Grade III Midnight Lute Stakes at 6 ½ furlongs.
 “He worked super,” Bob Baffert assistant Jim Barnes said, adding that Indianapolis is entered in both the Malibu and Sunday’s Grade III Daytona Stakes at about 6 ½ furlongs on turf because “Bob wanted to take a look at both races” before deciding where to run . . .
 Winning Rhythm, a consistent daughter of Giant’s Causeway, seeks her first stakes win in Saturday’s Grade III Robert J. Frankel Stakes for fillies and mares, 3 and up, at nine furlongs on turf.
 “She’s a nice filly,” trainer Paddy Gallagher said of the 4-year-old chestnut owned and bred by Frank Stronach.
 Asked if he had any Bobby Frankel stories, since the race is named in memory of the late Hall of Fame conditioner, the native of Ireland put on a leprechaun-like smile and quipped, “You can’t print the ones I know.” . . .
 Baffert said unbeaten Dortmund came out of his head victory in the Los Alamitos Futurity in good order.
 “He ran a good race, but I think he ran better the time before,” Baffert said of the son of Big Brown, who won by nearly eight lengths prior to the Futurity.
 “I shipped him back and forth from three different tracks (Santa Anita, Churchill Downs and Los Alamitos), but he still got the win.
 He’s a good horse.
 He got some schooling (in the Futurity).
 He got behind horses and did everything we wanted him to do.” . . .
 Under sunny skies, warming temperatures and a fast track, 83 horses recorded works on Santa Anita’s main track Tuesday, a far cry from the previous three days combined when 715 were recorded, 219 on Saturday, 291 on Sunday and 205 on Monday . . .
 Trivia question: Excluding Q, U and X, what letter does not start with the last name of a trainer stabled at Santa Anita this meet? . . .
 Santa Anita offers a $500,000 guaranteed pool on the Late Pick 4 on opening day.
 Also fans on track opening day will receive a 2015 Santa Anita Wall calendar and a contest entry for the first round of the $10,000 Handicapping Contest and Mathis Brothers’ Furniture Drawing.
 The calendar theme is “Classic 3-Year-Olds at The Great Race Place.” . . .
 Los Alamitos Publicity Director and ace handicapper Bob Mieszerski offers this football hunch parlay for Sunday: Indianapolis in the eighth race to A Colt in the ninth . . .
 “Jeopardy” answer Monday night: “June: Horse Racing.”
-The correct answer, of course, was:”Belmont Stakes.”
+The correct question, of course, was:”Belmont Stakes.”
 One contestant got it . . .
 Trivia answer: R. From Abrams to Zucker, there are no trainers whose last names start with Q, U, X or R . . .
 In the aftermath of Sunday’s Row at Los Al in which trainer Richard Baltas and jockey Martin Pedroza came to blows, Pedroza cutting Baltas’ nose when he hit him with his helmet, Jim Cassidy, President of the California Thoroughbred Trainers, says he’s going to recommend “trainers now wear face masks.”